 Another source of high protein food for the Dragon Fish is the mealworms and super-worms dry because dampness can kill them.
 They can be fed with pellets and carrots first before feeding to the fish.

 Small fishes are very nutritious food but they contain a lot of parasites and bacterial that might be transmitted to the Dragon Fish.

-Pellets are very nutritious food that contains all necessary protein, vitamin and mineral that a Dragon Fish needs but most of the Dragon Fish do not like to eat pellet food.
+Pellets are very nutritious food that contains all necessary protein, vitamin and mineral that a Dragon Fish needs.
+Arowana can be trained to eat pellet food, especially when they are juvenile stage.
 Arowana are fishes with character and they are habitual by nature.